 For only £50 per share, you can own a part of your favourite pub and vote at our Annual General Meeting.
 We are always looking for skilled shareholders to join the committee.
 Ten shares for £500 gets you a 10% drink discount or double up to get your name above the bar.

-To find out more and apply for shares, click Antwerp share form 2020 wcopy.
-Complete and email your form to firstname.lastname@example.org.
-Alternatively, visit the pub and complete a paper form while you enjoy a drink.
+To find out more and apply for shares, download share form HERE .
+Complete and email your form to email@example.com

-Payment is by card in the pub, by sending a cheque payable to the Antwerp Arms Association or by bank transfer (BACS).
+Whilst we are currently closed, payment is by cheque payable to the Antwerp Arms Association or by bank transfer (BACS).
 Sort code# 20-74-63 Acc# 5378 3065.
 You can also buy shares in the pub.
 Just speak to the management.